Your guide to doing business in Malta

 Thank you Grazzi

-The Tax Year runs from 1st January to 31st December.
+The Tax Year in Malta runs from 1 January to 31 December.

 An individual who is ordinarily resident and domiciled in Malta is subject to income tax on their worldwide income and taxable gains.

 Taxable income is the aggregate amount of income of a person after allowing for exemptions and allowable deductions.
 Some of the major items included in an individual’s taxable income include: